Trade Forex Trading

 Account Explanation - Micro Account.
 Micro Accounts use lot sizes of only 1,000 currency units.
 These Micro accounts are often appropriate for investors & traders without a lot of capital & sometimes can be opened with only a $5 minimum balance.

-This Micro account option allows trader to open trades in micro lots.
-1 forex micro lot/contract is one-tenth of a mini lot and one-hundredth of a standard lot.
+With a Micro account, a trader is able to make very small trades.
+A forex micro lot/contract is one-tenth the size of a mini lot, and one-hundredth of a standard lot.

 For Micro account - Minimum Price Movement of 1 pip = $0.1